sekocoder/U-inazuma-app_/README.md

 # U-Inazuma App

-A Quiz Game App to find your inazuma Genshin Avatar
+A Quiz Game App to find your Inazuma Genshin Avatar

 # Tech Stack Used